abetusk/2d/halloween/bat-patch/README.md

 Once the glue has dried enough to be fixed in place, I shave off any excess panel that I need to, in case there's some poking out of the edges.

-On the back of the EL panel, I put a coule of velcro strips.
+On the back of the EL panel, I put a couple of Velcro strips.
 On a jacket, I do an initial 'spot' position the panel to get a good sense for where it's placed.
-Once I'm satisifed with the position, I stick the velcro counterpart onto the jacket.
+Once I'm satisfied with the position, I stick the Velcro counterpart onto the jacket.
 I also cut a small access hole to the EL panel 'tongue' and feed the panel through.

 Once the wire is in the jacket, I tear a small hole in the lining so that I can grab and manipulate the wiring